top of page

 Baddie to Baroness & An Electrifying Corset! | Baroness Bolsover

-The Victorian Baroness is delighted to be entertaining audiences around the country with her Afternoon Tea Etiquette Talk & Demonstration.
+As the Victorian Baroness, I'm delighted to be entertaining audiences around the country with my Afternoon Tea Etiquette Talk along with my historical Town Tours of Bolsover.

-Having worked in professional theatre for over 35 years and with a fascination for Victorian history I’m delighted to combine my two passions with the creation of the Victorian Baroness... a far cry from my early acting roles!
+Having worked in professional theatre for over 35 years and with a fascination for Victorian history I’m delighted to combine my two passions with the creation of the one and only Baroness of Bolsover... a far cry from my early acting roles!

 Princess to Principal Boy

-After leaving drama school in 1984 I secured my first professional acting job in pantomime that year playing Princess Rose Petal but soon got promoted to playing the more exciting thigh-slapping Principal Boy roles of Dick Whittington and Aladdin (seen here alongside Shelley Blonde as princess).
+After leaving drama school in 1984 I secured my first professional acting job in pantomime that year playing Princess Rose Petal but soon got promoted to playing the more exciting thigh-slapping Principal Boy roles of Dick Whittington and Aladdin (seen here wearing the traditionally short Principal Boy tunic in Derby Theatre's 1992 Production of Aladdin).

 It wasn’t long before I was playing a variety of roles in repertory theatre at both Manchester Library Theatre Co. and Oldham Coliseum.
 Follies, Blood Brothers and Chicago were amongst my favourite shows.